KSLA: Ellis and Raycom ownership

-In 1994, following the completion of Viacom's acquisition of Paramount Pictures from Gulf+Western, Viacom's five television stations—KSLA; fellow CBS affiliate KMOV in St. Louis (which would in 2021 become a sister station once again); and NBC affiliates WHEC-TV in Rochester, New York; WNYT in Albany, New York; and WVIT in New Britain, Connecticut—came under common ownership with Paramount's broadcasting arm, the Paramount Stations Group.
+In 1994, following the completion of Viacom's acquisition of Paramount Pictures from Gulf+Western, Viacom's five television stations—KSLA; fellow CBS affiliate KMOV in St. Louis; and NBC affiliates WHEC-TV in Rochester, New York; WNYT in Albany, New York; and WVIT in New Britain, Connecticut—came under common ownership with Paramount's broadcasting arm, the Paramount Stations Group.

 Shortly before the merger, Paramount announced the formation of the United Paramount Network (UPN), which started operating on January 16, 1995, with channel 12 as a charter owned-and-operated station; due to its CBS programming commitments, KSLA carried UPN's Monday and Tuesday prime time programming between 11:35 p.m. and 1:35 a.m. on both nights.
-This arrangement ended on August 22, 1995, six days before KSHV-TV (channel 45, now a MyNetworkTV affiliate)—through a programming revamp tied to a shared services agreement (SSA) it reached with Associated Broadcasters Inc.-owned Fox affiliate KMSS-TV—took over as the UPN affiliate for the Shreveport–Texarkana market.
+This arrangement ended on August 22, 1995, six days before KSHV-TV (channel 45, now a MyNetworkTV affiliate)—through a programming revamp tied to a shared services agreement (SSA) it reached with Associated Broadcasters Inc.–owned Fox affiliate KMSS-TV—took over as the UPN affiliate for the Shreveport–Texarkana market.

 Following the merger with Paramount, Viacom was reported to be considering the sale of all of its non-UPN stations.
-On May 12, 1995, Viacom announced that it would sell KSLA to Englewood, New Jersey-based Hillside Broadcasting (owned by Mario and Della Baeza) for $30 million.
+On May 12, 1995, Viacom announced that it would sell KSLA to Englewood, New Jersey–based Hillside Broadcasting (owned by Mario and Della Baeza) for $30 million.
 Viacom had planned to sell channel 12 both as part of its sale of the company's non-UPN affiliated stations (with KSLA being the first such station to be divested) and to comply with FCC rules of the time that prohibited a single company from owning more than twelve television stations nationwide; the sale to Hillside hinged on the completion of Viacom's $27-million purchase of Atlanta independent station WVEU from Broadcasting Corporation of Georgia.
 Hillside Broadcasting backed out of the deal on June 27; subsequently on July 1, Ellis Communications (owned by Atlanta-based businessman Bert Ellis)—which was formed two years earlier with the purchase of the original New Vision Group stations, and was an investor in Hillside Broadcasting—announced it would acquire KSLA for $30 million.
 The transaction was approved by the FCC on August 24, and was completed eight days later on September 1, 1995.

 On May 16, 1996, Ellis Communications announced it would sell its fifteen television and two radio stations and sports production/syndication firm Raycom Sports to Atlanta-based Ellis Acquisitions Inc. (founded by Boston-based M&A lawyer Stephen Burr, with financing from Montgomery, Alabama-based pension fund administrator Retirement Systems of Alabama) in an all-cash deal worth $732 million; the Ellis Communications stations as well as subsequent purchases of television stations owned by AFLAC and Detroit-based Federal Enterprises Inc. served as the charter properties of Raycom Media.
 The purchase of KSLA and the Ellis stations received FCC approval on July 26, 1996.